Best Car Seats of 2024

 *Amazon.com price as of post date.
 See full disclaimer.

-The Evenflo All4One DLX is an all-in-one car seat that transforms from a rear-facing seat to a forward-facing seat and booster seat.
-Children can safely ride in the rear-facing position until they’re over 40 inches tall or weigh more than 40 lbs.
+The Graco Extend2Fit 2-in-1 is an affordable, convertible car seat that transforms from a rear-facing seat to a forward-facing seat.
+Children can safely ride in the rear-facing position until they weigh 50 lbs.
 If your baby follows average growth and development patterns, they can travel rear-facing—the safest way to go—until they’re almost 4 years old.

 pro